ShadowGuy01234/Etch-a-Sketch/README.md

 Future Improvements 🚧

-Add undo/redo functionality.
+-Add undo/redo functionality.

-Save the canvas as an image file.
+-Save the canvas as an image file.

-Mobile-friendly version for touch screens.
+-Mobile-friendly version for touch screens.

-Support for different brush shapes and patterns.
+-Support for different brush shapes and patterns.

 Contributing 🤝